Find Grad Schools

 147 Yearly Graduations

 Lamar University comes in at #4 on our list of the most popular colleges offering master's degrees in instructional media.
 Each year, around 16,600 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $6,228 per year, while in-state graduate students, on average, pay $6,471 per year.
 During the most recent year for which we have data, 147 people received their master's degree in instructional media from Lamar University.
-About 75% of this group were women, and 55% were students from an underrepresented racial-ethnic group.
-Lamar University instructional media graduates who receive their master's degree go on to jobs earning a median salary of $62,560.
+About 80% of this group were women, and 50% were students from an underrepresented racial-ethnic group.

 129 Yearly Graduations

 The 5th most popular school in the country for instructional media majors who are seeking their master's degree is California State University - Fullerton.
 Roughly 42,000 attend the school each year.
 The average in-state tuition for full-time undergraduates is $5,742 per year, while in-state graduate students, on average, pay $7,176 per year.
 During the most recent year for which we have data, 129 people received their master's degree in instructional media from Cal State Fullerton.
-Of these students, 78% were women and 58% were members of underrepresented racial-ethnic groups.
-Those who complete their master's degree in instructional media at California State University - Fullerton make a median salary of 62,560.
+About 83% of this group were women, and 50% were students from an underrepresented racial-ethnic group.

 #6